steven-liou/skip-char/README.md

 - To set a list of characters to type over, set the regex for the characters
   - `let g:skip_chars_regex = "\[(),.;:]"`
+  - To dsiable skipping characters, you can set it to an empty regex `""`
 - To set a list of characters to automatically insert a newline character if it is at the end of the line
   - `let g:nextline_chars_regex = "\[;]"`, default only allows for `;`
 - To disable automatically skipping nextline
   - `let g:skip_char_nextline = 0`
+  - or you can set it to an empty regex `""`
 - To disable default highlight, set
   - `let g:no_default_skip_char_highlight = 1`,
 - In addtion, you can set your own highlight with